Smart Open Services for European Patients

 • Use https, up-to-date TLS and SFTP for encrypted data exchange

-• For the latest recommendations related to key length for encryption, consider to check sites such as this one or this page from the BSI
+• For the latest recommendations related to key length for encryption, consider to check sites such as this one or this pages from the BSI

 Automate instead of relying on users